Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-03-Post-Reconciliation-Extension.md

 type PostReconciliationChecker interface {
 	// PostReconcileCheck does a post-reconcile check to see if the resource is in a state to set 'Ready' condition.
-	// ARM resources should implement this to avoid reconciliation attempts that cannot possibly succeed.
+	// ARM resources should implement this if they need to defer the Ready condition until later.
 	// Returns PostReconcileCheckResultSuccess if the reconciliation is successful.
 	// Returns PostReconcileCheckResultFailure and a human-readable reason if the reconciliation should put a condition on resource.
 	// ctx is the current operation context.